Eduardo Barroca: Career

 In December 2019, after taking Atlético to the top tier, Barroca left the club, and was appointed head coach of another newly promoted side, Coritiba, on 20 December.
 He was sacked the following 20 August, as the club was ranked last in the league.

 Barroca took over Vitória in the second division on 7 October 2020.
 He left the club on 27 November to return to his former side Botafogo, in the place of Ramón Díaz, but was himself dismissed the following 6 February, after the club's relegation.

 On 27 May 2021, Barroca returned to Atlético Goianiense, in the place of Jorginho.
 He left on a mutual agreement on 27 September, after only one win in the last ten matches.

 On 13 February 2022, Barroca was named head coach of Avaí, also in the top tier.
 On 12 September, with the club in the relegation zone, he was sacked, and returned to Bahia in the second division on 2 October.

 On 6 November 2022, after achieving promotion to the top tier, Barroca left Bahia.
 The following 24 April, he replaced Gustavo Morínigo at the helm of Ceará, but was himself dismissed on 28 June.

 On 3 July 2023, Barroca returned to Avaí, also replacing Morínigo.
 He was dismissed on 26 April of the following year, after a poor start in the 2024 Série B.

 On 17 December 2024, Barroca was appointed head coach of first division newcomers Mirassol.
 The following 21 February, he left the club by mutual consent, and took over CRB on 27 March.

+Barroca won the 2026 Campeonato Alagoano with CRB, but was sacked on 4 July 2026, after a 5–0 loss to Londrina.